sky-ecosystem/delegates/README.md

-# Delegates Directory
+# Delegates

-This directory stores information about individual delegates within the governance system.
+This repo stores information about individual delegates within the Sky governance system.

-## Directory Structure
+## Structure

-The `delegates` directory is organized as follows:
+The `delegates` repo is organized as follows:

 ```
 delegates/